drfleming0227/Redfish-Tools/doc-generator/README.md

 ## Configuration

-To configure the generated documentation, you specify command-line arguments and configuration keys in the base configuration file.
-If you specify a configuration option in more than one way, command&#8209;line arguments take precedence over configuration keys.
+To configure the generated documentation, specify command-line arguments and configuration keys in the base configuration file.
+If you specify a configuration option in more than one way, command-line arguments take precedence over configuration keys.

 Use the `--config` command-line argument to specify the [base configuration file](README-configuration-files.md#base-configuration-file "README-configuration-files.md/#base-configuration-file").